openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 .. note:: No additional set up procedures are needed for the AWS account.

 #.
-Create a single Google email "gmail" account.
-The recommended format for the
+Create a single Google email, or Gmail, account.
+The recommended format for
-   account name is {institution ID}X-CMSmanager (followed by @gmail.com).
+   the account name is your institution's edx.org identifier followed by "-CMSmanager".
+For example, ``HarvardX-CMSmanager@gmail.com`` or ``MITx- CMSmanager@gmail.com``.

 #.
-Send the email address to a member of the edX video team.
+Send the email address to a member of the edX media team.

-   On receipt, an edX video team member adds the gmail address to the YouTube account and gives the account administrative privileges.
-This process results in an activation message that is sent to the gmail account.
+   On receipt, an edX meadia team member adds the Gmail address to the YouTube account and gives the account administrative privileges.
+This process results in an activation message that is sent to the Gmail account.
 Access to the CMS account is not provided until activation is complete.

-3. Check the gmail account for the activation message from YouTube.
-These messages are typically routed to the gmail "Social" inbox.
+3. Check the Gmail account for the activation message from YouTube.
+These messages are typically routed to the Gmail "Social" inbox.

 #.
 To activate the account, click the "Visit the sign-up page" link in the
    email message.
 A browser opens to the YouTube signup page.

 #.
 Click **Use existing Google account**.
 You can now access the CMS account.

-All of the video administrators at an institution use the same gmail account to log in to the YouTube CMS.
+All of the video administrators at an institution use the same Gmail account to log in to the YouTube CMS.
 This approach helps ensure that staffing changes do not interrupt your institution's access to the YouTube account.